hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

 ### 2. If 168.63.129.16 is already in the list:

   In this case, please create a support case with HDInsight, and we will investigate your issue.
-Pleae include the result of the below commands in your support case.
+Please include the result of the below commands in your support case.
 This will help us investigate and resolve the issue quicker.

   Ssh into the cluster head node, and run the below commands.